DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-9. We will get a bunch of error messages but we are setting up a basic DNS server environment on a static IP address so we don't have to worry about those messages.
-Just click "Next".
+9. We will encounter several error messages, but since we are setting up a basic DNS server environment on a static IP address, we don't need to worry about them.
+Simply click 'Next'.

 <br>
 <br>